 Everyone wants to enjoy a nice, lush lawn, including those of us with a tree or two in the yard.
-But, if you have trees in your yard, it’s a safe bet that you think, “Why can’t I grow grass under a tree?”
+If you have trees in your yard though, it’s a safe bet that you think, “Why can’t I grow grass under a tree?”
 While growing grass under a tree may pose a challenge, it is possible with the proper care.

 Why Can’t I Grow Grass Under a Tree?